 Beat the butter at high speed with an electric mixer.
 Add 1 cup of the powdered sugar and the extracts (if using).
 Beat until light and fluffy.
 Add the remaining powdered sugar alternating with the cream (no more than 1-2 tsp. at a time), until you reach the desired texture.
 The frosting should be light and creamy.

 Place one of the cooled cake layers on a serving platter.
-Spread half the frosting on the layer, arrange 2/3 of the sliced peaches over the frosting and spread 2/3 of the jam over the peaches.
+Spread half the frosting on the layer, arrange 2/3 of the sliced peaches over the frosting and spread 2/3 of the jam over the fresh peaches.
 Top with second layer.
 Spread remaining frosting over the cake layer and top with the remaining peaches and jam.

 *The cake shown in the photos is a 6″ cake.
 I used the remaining batter for cupcakes.
 But the recipe will make a traditional 8″ or 9″ cake.